Engin-Boot/pong-stage-sriyasrini23/Stage0/Ball.md

 ### Scenario: Move ball in the beginning

-  Given the ball is in the centre at the beginning of the game
+  Given the ball is in the center at the beginning of the game

   When the game starts